Goldman Earnings Take Shine Off US Stocks - UrduPoint

 Goldman Earnings Take Shine Off US Stocks

-Strong Chinese economic growth boosted markets in Asia and Europe on Tuesday, but Wall Street stocks sagged on disappointing bank earnings
+Strong Chinese economic growth boosted markets in Asia and Europe on Tuesday, but Wall Street stocks finished essentially flat following mixed banking earnings

-London, (UrduPoint / Pakistan Point News - 18th Apr, 2023 ):Strong Chinese economic growth boosted markets in Asia and Europe on Tuesday, but Wall Street stocks sagged on disappointing bank earnings.
+New York, (UrduPoint / Pakistan Point News - 19th Apr, 2023 ):Strong Chinese economic growth boosted markets in Asia and Europe on Tuesday, but Wall Street stocks finished essentially flat following mixed banking earnings.

 The blockbuster 4.5 percent expansion reported by China, helped by above-forecast retail sales last month, revived optimism for a recovery in the world's second-biggest economy after its worst performance in decades last year.